national4hgeospatialteam/curriculum/curriculum-guide.md

 **This curriculum guide is a living document that evolves with our community's needs and feedback.
 We welcome your suggestions for improvement!**

-*For questions about implementation or support, contact us at: [support@gis101mapping.org]*
+*For questions about implementation or support, email us at contact@national4hgeospatialteam.us*